-If you need to get a hold of me for any reason, please email me at mullensterrence@fhda.edu or through the Canvas Messenger.
+If you need to get a hold of me for any reason, please email me at mullensalicia@fhda.edu or through the Canvas Messenger.
 I check my email continuously during the office hours scheduled above, often during business hours, and less often at nights/weekends.
 If, you do not hear from me within 24 hours (48 hours over the weekend), please re-send your email.
 I can't stress this enough...
-I always try to respond to an email, but depending on when I get it, it might slip through a crack, so please re-send if you don't receive a response within 48 hours.
+I always try to respond to an email, but depending on when I get it, it might slip through a crack, so please re-send if you don't receive a response within 48 hours...
+To repeat, if you don't hear from me within 48 hours, please re-send your email...
+I've had students email once, not follow up for a month, and then say "I emailed you, but you never responded."
+I promise you I'm not trying to ghost you...
+I just get really busy at times... it's okay to bump your email up the list.